perladvent/perldotcom/content/article/_pub_2005_03_31_lightning2.md

 to mock all of the DBI transparently.
-The rest of the program knows nothing about using `Test::MockDBI`, making `Test::MockDBI` ideal for testing programs that you are taking over, because you only need to add the `Test::MockDBI` invocation codeâ you do not have to modify any of the other program code.
+The rest of the program knows nothing about using `Test::MockDBI`, making `Test::MockDBI` ideal for testing programs that you are taking over, because you only need to add the `Test::MockDBI` invocation code— you do not have to modify any of the other program code.
 (I have found this very handy as a consultant, as I often work on other people's code.)